-Effective October 2010, the Organization began offering participation in a Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) to employees who meet predetermined eligibility requirements.
-The Organization will match up to 3 percent of eligible employees' compensation for the calendar year to a SIMPLE IRA.
-The Organization's contribution was \$31,890.
+The Organization offers employees, who meet predetermined eligibility requirements, to participate in the Organization's 401k.
+The Organization will match up to 3 percent of eligible employees' compensation for the fiscal year to the retirement account.
+The Organization's contribution was \$9,828.